 After the death of my husband, I moved back to Arizona and became active in the art scene.
 My work was quickly accepted in galleries in Scottsdale and Sedona.

 Eventually, with a partner, I opened a large gallery in Scottsdale and was the president and art director.
-That job was a challenge and educational when I realized most of our artists didn't know anything about marketing their art.
+That job was a challenge and educational when I realized most of the artists we represented didn't know anything about marketing their art.

 The artists inexperience encouraged my next step of creating a non-profit art marketing program that I continued when I left Arizona and moved to Ashland, OR.
 There I opened another art gallery.